Medically reviewed by Kristin Hall, FNP

 The prostate gland swells when you are aroused, and many men find that putting direct or indirect pressure on it during sex creates an intensely pleasurable sensation deep in their bodies and can lead to more powerful orgasms.

-It is possible to stimulate this spot from the outside of the body by pushing on or massaging the perineum, which is the area between your legs that runs from the scrotum to the anus.
+It is possible to stimulate this spot from the outside of the body by pushing on or massaging the perineum, which is the area between your legs that runs from the scrotum to the anus with or without a prostate massager.
 You won’t be able to feel the prostate from the outside, but you might get pleasure from this indirect pressure.

 You can also put indirect pressure on the prostate by pushing on the anus from the outside without penetrating — or putting anything in — it.
 Use your fingers (or your partner’s) to gently press on the anus.